Citations behind the Google Brain Word Vector Approach

 One of the things that I found really interesting about this patent was that it includes a number of citations from the applicants for the patent.
 They looked worth reading, and many of them were co-authored by inventors of this patent, by people who are well-known in the field of artificial intelligence, or by people from Google.
 When I saw them, I started hunting for locations on the Web for them, and I was able to find copies of them.
 I will be reading through them and thought it would be helpful to share those links; which was the idea behind this post.
 It may be helpful to read as many of these as possible before tackling this patent.
 If anything stands out in any way to you, let us know what you’ve found interesting.

-Bengio and LeCun, “Scaling learning algorithms towards AI,” Large-Scale Kernel Machines, MIT Press, 41 pages, 2007. cited by applicant .
+Bengio and LeCun, “Scaling learning algorithms towards AI,” Large-Scale Kernel Machines, MIT Press, 41 pages, 2007. cited by applicant.

 Bengio et al., “A neural probabilistic language model,” Journal of Machine Learning Research, 3:1137-1155, 2003. cited by applicant .